Jubatian/rrpge-spec/specs/boot.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All registers of the Graphics Accelerator are set zero including the whole reindex map except the VRAM write masks, which are all set (both 0xFFFF).
+All registers of the Graphics Accelerator are set zero including the whole reindex map except the PRAM write masks, which are all set (both 0xFFFF).

 Graphics FIFO